thearena37/thearena37/README.md

 # About me

-- 🔭 I’m currently working on bettering myself and learning to code.
-- 🌱 I’m currently learning Software Development.
+- 🔭 Looking for exciting work that comes my way!
+- 🧑‍🎓 I recently graduated from a Software Development Bootcamp.
+- 🌱 I am strengthening my coding by working on fun projects.
+- 📚 I am learning new coding languages to continue learning new things.
 - 💬 Ask me about keyboards!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I played ice hockey for most of my life.